MarkSnyderJNPR/AWS_Control_Tower_vSRX/README.md

 >>>>![](./img/inst/ctorgadd.png)

->>>> In the add an OU screen add the name of teh new child OU and ensure that the Parent OU is the Security infrastructure OU.
+>>>> In the add an OU screen add the name of the new child OU and ensure that the Parent OU is the Security infrastructure OU.

 >>>>![](./img/inst/ctorgadd2.png)